KeithEvansK/Search-Engine/README.md

 ### PHP

-This is the backbone of the project and performs all of the funcitons we need to bring our search engine to life.
+This is the backbone of the project and performs all of the functions we need to bring our search engine to life.

 This file contains the basic HTML required to get the page up and running along with the search inputs that have been moved to the side for the Google experience.